jervisfm/WordSuggest/README.md

 Algorithm for program is kept simple to simplify implementation.
 Essentially, there are three steps involved.

-1. Find all words in an input dataset
+1. Scan all words in an input dataset and process them in pairs <previous_word, current_word>.
+Would need to keep track of previous word and also respect sentence boundaries.

-1. For each word, build a hashmap that has the word as the key, and all the words that we find in the dataset that come after this word along with how many times it appears
+1. For all  word pairs, build a hashmap that has the first word as the key, and then keeps track about how often the second word appears as the value.
+To allow efficient updating of word counts during data import, we store these in a hashmap as well.

+ So the data structure looks like:

+Hashmap(word - > Hashmap(word -> word_count))

 1. So, Given a candidate input word, look it up in the built hashmap and return the word that apppears the most times.

-<strong>NOTE:</strong> This is an O(N^2) algorithm due to the second step.
-That is too slow as I'd want to be able
-to process large data sets quickly.
-TODO(jervis): Optimize that step to make it an O(N) algorithm so ideally we build the same data-structuure but do it in O(N) with one parse through the data.
+TODO(jervis): Convert this processed data into a form that will allow quick lookups (the above structure is not ideal due to the values not being sorted by word-count).
+Bonus: try and see it we can do that online, otherwise will have to resort doing another pass through the processed data to sort based on word-count.

 ## Application